simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

      <li><b>Name:</b> The name of the placeholder, which is then also applied in the content</li>
      <li><b>Value:</b> The default value if the variable is not specified.
 If this is not set, the variable must always be specified when applying.</li>
      <li><b>AllowedValues:</b>
-A masking of the values ​​that can be entered.
+A restriction of the values that can be entered.
 If, for example, the assembly has more setting options, but the process only allows certain values, this can be restricted.</li>
     </ul>
     <p>The keyword <b>Content</b> contains the description of the module with the application of the placeholder, see <b>"${Modulename}"</b></p>
     </div>